U.S. News Rankings

 |School type||public, coed college|

 When applying to University of Pittsburgh, it's important to note the application deadline is rolling.
+Scores for either the ACT or SAT test are due January 31.
 The application fee at University of Pittsburgh is $45.
-It is more selective, with an acceptance rate of 57.9 percent.
+It is more selective, with an acceptance rate of 56.1 percent.

 For more information about the tests, essays, interviews, and admissions process, visit the Applying to College knowledge center.